The oriented chromatic number of random graphs of bounded degree: Further Discussion

 in a similar (but easier) manner; then

-In proving the upper bound for $\chio(\vec{\mathcal{C}}(n,d))$, we used the Laplace Summation technique in~\cite{GJR10}, rather than that in~\cite{NP21}; however, the latter is an extension of the former and thus a version of Proposition~\ref{prop:central_sum} holds under the conditions of Theorem~\ref{thm:laplacian_summation} as well.
+In proving the value of $k$ for which $\vec{C} \sim \vec{\mathcal{C}}(n,d)$ has a $k$-oriented-colouring with positive probability, we used the Laplace Summation technique in~\cite{GJR10}, rather than that in~\cite{NP21}; however, the latter is an extension of the former and thus a version of Proposition~\ref{prop:central_sum} holds under the conditions of Theorem~\ref{thm:laplacian_summation} as well.
 Then one should prove a version of Proposition~\ref{prop:proportional} for the first and second moments of $\vec{\mathcal{C}}(n,d)$.